Research

 Do Fees Matter?
 Investor’s Sensitivity to Active Management Fees

-Journal of Empirical Finance (forthcoming)
+Journal of Empirical Finance – March 2025

 Abstract: Following the framework established by Berk and Green (2004), mutual fund inflows and fees should be uncorrelated at equilibrium.
 We empirically explore this relationship by investigating the temporal changes in fund fees and flows.
 Our fee metrics focus on active management services rather than diversification.
 We analyze the additional fee compared to passive alternatives and additional fee per unit of active management, along with the traditionally used total fee.
 Our analysis of global data reveals a negative time series correlation between both measures of active management fee and fund flows.